mendix/docs/content/data-hub/general/Data-hub-api-how-to.md

 - Register consumed datasets by an App – [Section 7](#consumed-ep)
 - Search for data sets and data sources to consume by your business application for new app development [Section 9](#consume-data)

-# 2 Prerequisites
+## 2 Prerequisites

 Before starting this how-to, make sure you have completed the following:

 - Have a registered Mendix Data Hub account
-- To access the API you must obtain a Personal Access Token (PAT) as described in [Generating your Personal Access Token](https://docs.mendix.com/apidocs-mxsdk/apidocs/data-hub-apis#generatepat) to authenticate your integration’s API requests
+- To access the API you must obtain a Personal Access Token (PAT) as described in [Generating your Personal Access Token](/apidocs-mxsdk/apidocs/data-hub-apis#generatepat) to authenticate your integration’s API requests

-# 3 Overview of the Data Hub API
+## 3 Overview of the Data Hub API

 - You can access the latest Data Hub API at: [http://datahub-spec.s3-website.eu-central-1.amazonaws.com](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/).

 - The base URL for all calls to the API is: https://hub.mendix.com/rest/datahubservice/v2/

 - All requests that are made to the Data Hub API must include the access to the organization’s Data Hub.
-This is accomplished by including the PAT ( [Generating your Personal Access Token](https://docs.mendix.com/apidocs-mxsdk/apidocs/data-hub-apis#generatepat)) in the header of the request: `Authorization`:  `MxToken <your_PAT_Token>.` For more details see: [API calls and authentication](#authentication).
+This is accomplished by including the PAT ( [Generating your Personal Access Token](/apidocs-mxsdk/apidocs/data-hub-apis#generatepat)) in the header of the request: `Authorization`:  `MxToken <your_PAT_Token>.` For more details see: [API calls and authentication](#authentication).

-- For the full specifications of the parameters and schemas and the response status codes refer to the  [Open API spec](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/).
+- For the full specifications of the parameters and schemas and the response status codes refer to the  [OpenAPI 3.0 spec](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/).

 - The requests that can be made through the Data Hub API:

-  - Search for registered assets (data sources, datasets, attributes and associations) in the Catalog using GET
+  - Search for registered assets (data sources, datasets, attributes and associations) in the Catalog using GET /data
 - Registering datasets:
     Registering datasets involves registering the data source (OData services) that the dataset is exposed in.
 The following requests in the given order: